 RGIII's dad came to check on his son in the locker room after the game.
 He sat in on the press conference too, but he's done that many times

 Yes, I found it different as others did that Griffin's dad was at his locker after the game.
 Think I've seen him in pressers b4 after games — John Keim (@john_keim) November 26, 2013

 I was quite surprised to see Robert Griffin's dad in the locker room post-game.
 Looked like QB was surprised his dad was in locker room too.

 With all the negative energy around RG3 past week, last thing was dad in locker room.
 Wait in the hall like everyone else out of sight. — Rick Snider (@Snide_Remarks) November 26, 2013

 These are examples of the observations of four talented and experienced media members who cover the Redskins on a daily basis.
 Snider's last point — that everyone else waits in the hall — is worth noting.
 Family members, whether they are celebrities or the quarterback's dad or not, almost always wait outside.

 But to Snider's other point, this was no ordinary week.
-The white-hot glare on the team right now is impossible to miss, and the sight of an outsider hanging around the locker room after a brutal loss might have upset a few players.
+The white-hot glare on the team right now is impossible to miss, and the sight of an outsider hanging around in the locker room after a brutal loss might have upset a few players.

 Then again, it might not have.
-A few players have been critical of RG3, but there seems to be strong support otherwise in the locker room.
-This story probably doesn't get told if the Redskins win Monday night, or if they were 8-3 instead of 3-8.
+A few players have been critical of RGIII, but there seems to be strong support otherwise in the locker room.
+This story probably doesn't get told if the Redskins win last night, or if they were 8-3 instead of 3-8.
 And there's no question that anything out of the ordinary surrounding Griffin right now is going to be blown up more than almost any other player right now.

 Beyond that, it's not going to change the way the Redskins are playing.
 This might be the least of their considerable list of current worries.